 Chapter 13 Property

-Each Contractor must develop and maintain a property accounting system that accounts for all property in accordance with established property standards.
-This chapter compiles the applicable federal, state and agency requirements governing the acquisition, management and disposition of property acquired by a Contractor using funds administered by the Agency.
+Each Grantee must develop and maintain a property accounting system that accounts for all property in accordance with established property standards.
+This chapter compiles the applicable federal, state and agency requirements governing the acquisition, management and disposition of property acquired by a Grantee using funds administered by the Agency.
 In the event of conflict between these standards and federal statute or regulations, the federal statute or regulation will apply.
 This chapter is organized as follows: